serjilyashenko/simple-pie-project/docs/package-publishing.md

 # Package publishing

+The publishing is applied to the next packages:

 ## Versioning

 The version is composed of three numbers: `major.minor.patch` .
 The version is incremented according to the following rules: